Clinical Pastoral Education

 Clinical Pastoral Education (CPE): "Learning by doing" ministry under Association for Clinical Pastoral Education supervision in an accredited CPE center.
 The student gains experience and skills in pastoral care while being closely supervised and participating in integrative educational classes.

-Intern units – spring and summer
+Intern units – spring, summer and fall

 One-year residencies – three CPE units